marmelroy/PhoneNumberKit/README.md

 --------------------------|------------------------------------------------------------
 :phone: | Validate, normalize and extract the elements of any phone number string.
 :100: | Simple Swift syntax and a lightweight readable codebase.
 :checkered_flag: | Fast.
-Including a special function to quickly parse a large array of raw phone numbers.
 1000 parses -> ~0.3 seconds.
-:books: | Uses the best-in-class metadata and basic approach from Google's libPhoneNumber project but benefits from not being a direct port.
-PhoneNumberKit can focus on a smaller feature-set that's cleaner, faster and more readable.
+:books: | Best-in-class metadata from Google's libPhoneNumber project.
 :trophy: | Fully tested to match the accuracy of Google's JavaScript implementation of libPhoneNumber.
 :iphone: | Built for iOS.
-Automatically grabs the default region code from the phone's SIM (or if unavailable, the device's region).
-You can override this.
+Automatically grabs the default region code from the phone.
 :us: | Convert country codes to country names and vice versa

 ## Usage